We will use Etsy.com and the Necklaces section as an example website for both of the navigation options.

 To follow along you can visit: https://www.etsy.com/ca/c/jewelry/necklaces?ref=catcard-1217-216044426.

-1. If not already in select mode, click on the "Select page" command + button that is located on the right of the command and choose the "Select" tool in the tool menu.
+1. If not already in select mode, click on the + button to the right of the "Select page" command and choose the "Select" tool in the tool menu.

 2. Click on any url on the page or any text that has a link behind it.